pactus-project/pactus-website/content/blog/2026-04-15-delegation-campaign.md

 1. Setup and [start](https://docs.pactus.org/get-started/pactus-daemon/) your Pactus validator.

-2. Share the addresses of your first 16 validators with us.
+2. Share the addresses of your validators address with us.

 3. Our team will delegate the stake to activate them.